mxi/nrfractal/README.md

 This project is far from finished so here are a few items to get done
 sometime:

-- [ ] Use multisampled textures to create smoother edges.
 - [ ] Use freetype to get information on the screen.
 - [ ] Runtime shader recompilation for quick iteration.
 - [ ] Hovering root points that may be moved by the user.